 The seven stars that form the Big Dipper are: Alkaid (Eta Ursae Majoris), Mizar (Zeta Ursae Majoris), Alioth (Epsilon Ursae Majoris), Megrez (Delta Ursae Majoris), Phecda (Gamma Ursae Majoris), Dubhe (Alpha Ursae Majoris), and Merak (Beta Ursae Majoris).
+Six of these stars (all except Megrez) shine at second magnitude and can be spotted even from light-polluted areas.

 Constellation

-The Big Dipper is the most visible part of Ursa Major, and its name is often used synonymously with the Great Bear.
+The Big Dipper is the most visible part of the constellation Ursa Major, and its name is often used synonymously with the Great Bear.
 However, the Big Dipper itself is not a constellation.
 It is an asterism, a distinctive pattern formed by two or more stars.
 Its host constellation, Ursa Major, is the third largest constellation in the sky (after Hydra and Virgo) and covers a much larger area.

 The stars of the Big Dipper outline the Great Bear’s hindquarters and tail.
-The stars marking the celestial Bear’s head, torso, legs, and feet are not as bright or as easy to see from light-polluted areas.
+The bowl of the Big Dipper corresponds to the Bear’s hindquarters and the curve of the Dipper’s handle to the Bear’s tail.

 Location